Ziaism

-General Muhammad Zia-ul-Haq, whose policies became known as Ziaism.

 Ziaism is a political ideology implemented in Pakistan from 1978 to 1988 by Muhammad Zia-ul-Haq.
 The ideology endorses the idea of an Islamic state, influenced heavily by religion.
-It includes Islamic laws, islamisation, industrialisation, privatisation, militarism and authoritarianism.
+It includes Islamic laws, Islamization, industrialisation, privatisation, militarism and authoritarianism.
 Zia and his doctrine are widely credited with making political Islam an influential movement within Pakistan, turning a relatively secular country into one that was based on Islamic law.

 The ideology attracts much controversy, especially in Pakistan, where religious and secular ideas collide.

 History

 Pakistan, when founded in 1947, did not immediately become an Islamic state.
 It stayed as a dominion until 1956, when the first constitution was adopted.
 Only then did Pakistan declare Islam to be the state religion.
 However, the leadership of Ayub Khan continued a secular form of government, until the premiership of Zulfikar Ali Bhutto.

 Bhutto, despite initially coming on a secular platform, found himself under pressure by Islamists to push religion into governance.
 Under pressure, he branded Ahmadis as non-Muslims, banned alcohol and tolerated Islamic ideas.
 This would pave the way to Zia's rise to power and his subsequent leadership.

 Zulfikar Ali Bhutto, the ninth Prime Minister of Pakistan.
 He introduced increasingly Islamic laws due to political pressure.
 He would eventually be overthrown by Zia-ul-Haq himself in Operation Fair Play.

 After Operation Fair Play, Zia had assumed the role of Chief Martial Law Administrator.
 He then proceeded to implement Islamist ideas, such as Islamic law.
 This included the criminalisation of adultery, fornication, and blasphemy, using unconventional ways of punishments to punish offenders, such as flogging, amputation, and stoning.

 Ziaism did not only influence political and religious matters, but also ones concerning economics, and foreign policy.
 His approach to foreign affairs would strengthen Pakistan's role as a regional power, by spreading its military influence internally and externally.